Arckain-sys/IllapelFM/README.md

-# [Proyecto de página web para Illapel FM: Radio y TV]
+# Illapel FM.
+Radio website

-Aplicación frontend que incorpora un reproductor radial, diseñado para que el usuario pueda acceder a las señales de radio de la compañía en cualquier lugar y dispositivo.
+Landing page for Illapel FM, a radio station based in Illapel, Chile.
+Created with React and styled with Bootstrap.

-### Instalación
+### Installation

 1.- git clone repository.